-- Broadly the same proportion of students will achieve a grade 4 and above as currently achieve a grade C and above.
+- Broadly the same proportion of students will achieve a grade 4 and above as used to achieve a grade C and above.

-- Broadly the same proportion of students will achieve a grade 7 and above as currently achieve an A and above.
+- Broadly the same proportion of students will achieve a grade 7 and above as used to achieve an A and above.

 - For each exam, the top 20 per cent of those who get grade 7 or above will get a grade 9 – the very highest performers.

-- The bottom of grade 1 will be aligned with the bottom of grade G.
+- The bottom of grade 1 is aligned with the bottom of grade G.

-- Grade 5 will be positioned in the top third of the marks for a current grade C and bottom third of the marks for a current grade B. This will mean it will be of greater demand than the present grade C, and broadly in line with what the best available evidence tells us is the average PISA performance in countries such as Finland, Canada, the Netherlands and Switzerland.
+- Grade 5 is positioned in the top third of the marks for a previous grade C and bottom third of the marks for a current grade B. This means it is of greater demand than the old grade C, and broadly in line with what the best available evidence tells us is the average PISA performance in countries such as Finland, Canada, the Netherlands and Switzerland.

 - The new maths GCSE will be tiered, with grades 4 and 5 available through both tiers.